• Skip to primary navigation

 • 1 tbsp vanilla extract

-• 100 g dark choc chips or chopped milk or dark chocolate
+• 100 g (1 cups) dark choc chips or chopped milk or dark chocolate

 Instructions

-• Beat together the butter, two sugars, eggs and vanilla extract till light and fluffy.
+• Add the eggs and vanilla extract and beat well.

 • In a different bowl stir together the flour, baking powder and salt.

-• Next stir the flour mixture into the butter mixture.
-I kneaded it together till it all came together like biscuit dough.
-Sides of the bowl should clean when it is the right consistency.
+• Next stir the flour mixture into the butter mixture until it all comes together like cookie dough.
+The sides of the bowl should practically be clean when it is the right consistency.

-• Stir in the choc chips and sultanas and make sure they are evenly distributed.
+• Stir in the choc chips (and raisins/sultanas if using) and make sure they are evenly distributed through the cookie dough.

-• Grease your slow cooker bowl with butter, and cut grease proof paper to fit the base and put it in.
+• Grease your slow cooker bowl with butter, cut baking paper to fit the pot (slits in the sides of the paper help to fit to the oval pot) and put it in.
 Grease the top of the paper too.

 • Spoon the dough into the slow cooker bowl and flatten/press into the sides.

-• Slow cook for 3 hrs on low, with lid on.
-You may need to switch to high for the last 30 mins.
+• Slow cook for two and a half hrs on low, with lid on.
+Switch to high for a further half an hour, leaving the lid half open.

 Notes

-Note: I made this in a 3.5 litre slow cooker.
+I make this giant cookie in a 3.5 litre slow cooker.
 It is about an inch or so thick and chewy in the middle.
 If you want it to be thinner and less squishy, you could halve the given quantities using the same size slow cooker.
 Or, use a large 6.5 litre slow cooker.

 Reader Interactions